iotexproject/product-changelog/depinscan/README.md

 # DePINscan Changelog

 ## 2024-01-15
-- Support for global search projects on mobile devices[WIP]
+- Support for global search projects on mobile devices
 - Optimize the device details page

 ## 2024-01-05